 S&T’s labs include the Chemical Security Analysis Center, National Biodefense Analysis and Countermeasures Center, National Urban Security Technology Laboratory, Plum Island Animal Disease Center, and the Transportation Security Laborator (TSL).
 TSL capabilities are enhanced through alignment with S&T’s Detection Technology Center and the Tyndall Reactive Materials Group.
 The S&T labs’ independent, yet mission-aligned, support provides indispensable value to the men and women operating on the front line.
 These labs leverage partnerships with industry to help fulfill homeland security mission needs.
 If you are interested in conducting business with one of S&T’s labs, please contact us at ONLUtilization@hq.dhs.gov.

-The S&T Industry Guide lays out DHS technology needs, describes S&T’s technical focus areas, and identifies opportunities and tools for industry to work with us.
-The guide helps shape how we work with industry to find creative technology solutions.
-As a companion to the Industry Guide, our Innovation Programs & Tools booklet provides more detail on our tools for working with industry, including the process, eligibility, timelines, and how to apply.
+S&T's Partnership Guide lays out our research, development, test, and evaluation (RDT&E) priorities and pathways to work with us.
+This guide explains how we work with our partners to support the development and delivery of innovative technologies for homeland security.
+As a companion to the Partnership Guide, our Innovation Programs & Tools booklet provides more detail on our tools for working with industry, including the process, eligibility, timelines, and how to apply.

 S&T offers a Technology Clearinghouse to provide our stakeholders a central location to discover information and resources on the latest homeland security technologies to support all phases of the acquisition lifecycle.

 S&T has a dedicated Industry Liaison who is focused on directing our private sector partners to the appropriate point of contact.
 If you have any questions on S&T partnership opportunities or would like to tell us about your capabilities, please email SandT.Innovation@hq.dhs.gov.